 Berlin is a city made of puzzle pieces, a mosaic of multitudes.
-Its irresistable charm and distinctive difference is made of the people that shape the city culturally.
+Its irresistible charm and the distinctive difference is made of the people that shape the city culturally.
 A Berlin without its cultural diversity is not only hard to imagine – it just wouldn’t even be as interesting probably.
-The contributions of inhabitants from all over the world helped forming a colorful kaleidoscope of ethnic elements.
+The contributions of inhabitants from all over the world helped to form a colorful kaleidoscope of ethnic elements.

 We want to take a closer look at the possibilities and present to you the manifold ways of experiencing Berlin.
 Today: The Turkish Edition!

 Let’s start with food, as usual.
 Berlin as the city where Döner was invented, has districts that are even called ‘little Istanbul’.
 The Turkish presence is felt in every other corner and determines the culinary culture of Germany.
 The bakeries, the Baklava shops, the Kuruyemiş stores where you can buy the world’s best nut mixes: Berlin has a lot to offer on the culinary front.
 Here are some of our restaurant recommendations:

 There is a world beyond Hasir (which we also love)!
 Defne is a wonderful, romantically arranged restaurant with a catching cuisine.
 Their vegetarian options are being transferred from heaven directly into your stomach.
 At least that’s what I believe.
 You should definitely try the various meze (turkish: appetizers) and their home made mantı, little ravioli-like dumplings filled with meat or vegetables and served with yoghurt sauce.
 In the summer you can sit in the beautifully made garden with a view to the canal.

 “Defne”, Planufer 92C, 10967 Berlin